rajdesai17/role-centric-spark/context/overview.md

-# Store Rating Application - Development Context
+# RoleCentric - Store Rating Platform

 ## Project Overview
-Full-stack web application for store ratings with role-based access control (RBAC).
+RoleCentric is a full-stack web application for store ratings with role-based access control (RBAC).
+It enables users to rate stores, store owners to view their ratings, and administrators to manage the entire platform.

 ## Tech Stack
 - **Backend**: Express.js with TypeScript